ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 x + 3 - y + 7 == ((x+3) - y) + 7
 {% endhighlight %}

 There are two operations in _AE_, so there are two `inFix` applications in a list.
 The list itself tells the parser generator that `+` and `-` have the same precedent.
-We'll see examples with different precedent as our languages grow more complex.  `opTable` is a list of lists where each internal list contains operators of the same precedence.  `+` and `-` are in a list together indicating they are at the same precedence level.
+We'll see examples with different precedent as our languages grow more complex.  `operators` is a list of lists where each internal list contains operators of the same precedence.  `+` and `-` are in a list together indicating they are at the same precedence level.

 {% highlight haskell %}
-opTable = [ [ inFix "+" Plus AssocLeft
+operators = [ [ inFix "+" Plus AssocLeft
                 , inFix "-" Minus AssocLeft ]
               ]
 {% endhighlight %}

 Now we have operators, but we don't have base terms for them to operate over.
 In other words, we know how to parse `+` in `1+(3-2)`, but not the numbers or parens.
 First, let's define a simple parser for numbers: